-- The computer's RTC battery is a lithium battery and should be replaced only by your dealer or by a TOSHIBA service representative.
-The battery can explode if not properly replaced, used, handled or disposed.
-Dispose of the battery as required by local ordinances or regulations. - Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
-Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
-Never remove the battery pack while the computer is in Sleep Mode.
-Data could be lost.
+- The computer's RTC battery is a lithium ion battery and should be replaced only by your dealer or by a TOSHIBA service representative.
+The battery can explode if not properly replaced, used, handled or disposed. - Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
+Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened.